scolear/Comparator/README.md

 1. pandas
 1. numpy
 1. bokeh
-1. astroquery
+1. astroquery from astropy
+1. scipy
+1. matplotlib

-*Hint:* The easiest way is to handle all of these through the Anaconda distribution.
+*Hint:* The easiest way is to handle all of these through the Anaconda/Miniconda distribution.